carljadepabunan/CYAi_RAG-LLM/README.md

 ### Web Application Link:
       https://youparthai.streamlit.app/
 ### What Is CYAi?
-- It is a chatbot uses _RAG-LLM_ technology focuses on developing students knowledge, students can upload PDF files and chat with CYAi about the files they upload to CYAi.
+- It is a chatbot uses _RAG-LLM_ technology focuses on developing students knowledge, students can upload PDF files and chat with CYAi about the PDF files they upload.
 - CYAi means; C-carl, Y-yousif, A-arth, Ai-Artificial intelligence.
 Carl, Yousif, and Arth was the three programmers developed CYAi
 - fun fact: CYAi is our _AI6100-AI Prompt Engineering_ final project and it was inspired on one of the United Nation SDG which is Quality education.
 ### What Is RAG-LLM?